Fall4Development/fMiner/README.md

 fMiner is job of miner, script is based on QBCore FrameWork, hope u enjoy it !

-Showcase of script : Cekaj bre majmune da snimim
+Showcase of script : There is no showcase cuz i had no enough time!